sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-data-visualization/sapui5-fiori-cf-data-visualization.md

 <!-- description --> Learn how to visualize data with a VizFrame.

 ## Prerequisites
-- You have previously created a SAPUI5 based project, e.g. with the [easy-ui5 generator](sapui5-fiori-cf-create-project).
+  - You have previously [created an SAPUI5 application](cp-cf-sapui5-local) and selected `SAP Build Work Zone, standard edition` as the deployment target.
-- You have [added the Northwind Service as a data source and default model](sapui5-fiori-cf-display-data) to your application.
-- You have version 3.1.4 or higher of the [easy-ui5 generator](cp-cf-sapui5-local-setup) installed.
+  - You have also completed all other tutorial as part of the mission [Develop an App for SAP Build Work Zone, standard edition with Your Own Dev Tools](mission.sapui5-cf-launchpad).

 ## You will learn
   - How to use a sub-generator to add a new view.